ArrrNeo/trading-toolkit/README.md

 4) historical data of daily/weekly/monthly profit loss
 5) and many more.

-However apart from displaying current portfolio, other features like calculating historic profit loss is been tough and I am working on it less frequently right now.
-Other than robinhood integration I also started working on side tool (and possible more to come) debit spread chart.
-This basically gives me for a given stock and date what debit spread would yeild what max profit.
-So I have changed default page to point to debit spread chart.
+For my own trading, I am interested in filtering out data in a way which I could not find online.
+So I started developing tool to help me in that.
+This project is collection of those tools (and possible more to come)
+1) Debit spread chart.
+   This plots for a given stock and date "debit spread" vs "max profit percentage"
+2) Covered Call screener.
+   This plots for given filters "covered calls" vs "max profit percentage"

 ![Image Debit Spread Chart](./media/debit_spread.png)